ammrat13/beagleboneblack-cross-doc/config/linux/README.md

 ### U-Boot

 Move the configuration file for U-Boot into the source directory as `.config`.
-Apply the patch with `path -i u-boot-2020.07.patch`.
+Apply the patch with `patch -i u-boot-2020.07.patch`.
 Configure and build with
 ```
 $ make CROSS_COMPILE=${TARGET}- menuconfig
 $ make CROSS_COMPILE=${TARGET}- -j$(nproc)